hwayne/alloydocs/tooling/visualizer.rst

 .. image:: img/visualizer.png

 This page will cover all functionality of the visualizer.
+See below for models using :ref:`time`.

 .. attention:: The XML for this example can be downloaded :download:`here <specs/visualizer-counterexample.xml>`.